t81dev/ANGELA-solo/protocol_spec_v7-G.md

 ### **(2) Self-Model Verification**

-ANGELA checks against core invariants (from Sections 1–5):
+AURORA checks against core invariants (from Sections 1–5):

 * Does this output preserve continuity?
 * Does it preserve voice?